 If a person is convicted under this Act, the possible penalties are:

 The two main types of animal cruelty are neglect and deliberate physical abuse.
 Most complaints that we investigate deal with some form of neglect, which may or may not be deliberate.

 Signs of neglect can include:

-It is encouraged that people make a complaint about potentially neglected animals as soon they become concerned, rather than waiting for animals to become critically thin or for the situation to become an emergency.
+We encourage people to make a complaint about potentially neglected animals as soon they become concerned, rather than waiting for animals to become critically thin or for the situation to become an emergency.

 Physical abuse can be more difficult to see, and to prove.
 Unusual or re-occurring injuries can be a sign of abuse, but most often these types of complaints come from someone who has seen an animal being hit, thrown, or otherwise deliberately hurt.

-They receive a complaint from a concerned party.
-Complainant information is strictly confidential, and they do accept anonymous complaints.
-Some complaints, such as physical abuse, are difficult to investigate without a witness that is willing to testify.
+Our process starts when we receive a complaint from a concerned party.
+Complainant information is strictly confidential, and we do accept anonymous complaints.
+Some complaints, such as physical abuse, are difficult to investigate without a witness that is willing to testify to what they saw.

 An Animal Protection Officer attends for an initial inspection, where they contact the owner and find out if the complaint will need further visits.
 If there is a problem, our officers work with the owner to improve the animal care concerns.
 We will leave requirements specific improvements, and will use experts like veterinarians when we need to.
 The timelines for follow up visits depend on the seriousness of the concerns.
 We resolve the majority of our cases through requirements for changes and follow up with the owners.

 Sometimes the owners will not make the needed changes, and as a last resort our officers must seize the animals in order to make arrangements for proper care; this happens in about 3% of our cases.
 If animals are seized, the owners do have a chance to make arrangements to have animals returned.